JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 >
 {type="warning"}

-`@HiddenFromObjC` hides a Kotlin declaration from Objective-C and Swift.
-The annotation disables a function or property export to Objective-C, making your Kotlin code more Objective-C/Swift-friendly.
+To make your Kotlin code more Objective-C/Swift-friendly, you can hide a Kotlin declaration from Objective-C and Swift with `@HiddenFromObjC`.
+The annotation disables a function or property export to Objective-C.

-Another alternative is to mark Kotlin declarations with the` internal` modifier, which restricts their access to their compilation module.
-Choose `@HiddenFromObjC` when only wanting to hide the Kotlin declaration from Objective-C and Swift, but still be visible from other Kotlin modules.
+Alternatively, you can mark Kotlin declarations with the` internal` modifier to restrict their visibility in the compilation module.
+Choose `@HiddenFromObjC` if you only want to hide the Kotlin declaration from Objective-C and Swift, but still keep it visible from other Kotlin modules.

 [See an example in the Kotlin-Swift interopedia](https://github.com/kotlin-hands-on/kotlin-swift-interopedia/blob/main/docs/overview/HiddenFromObjC.md).